Serving Essex, Kingsville, And Surrounding

 - Cavity fillings can also be used to close small gaps between the front two teeth.

 Procedure for a Composite Filling

 The intended tooth portion is first etched, and then a bonding agent is applied, which is exposed to UV light for curing and hardening.
-Next, our dentist will select the shade of composite filling which matches your natural tooth shade.
+Next, our dentist will select the shade of dental filling which matches your natural tooth shade.
 They will gradually build the tooth layer by layer.
 Each layer is exposed to UV light for some seconds for proper setting and hardening.
 Once the tooth structure is sufficiently built, they will check for the bite and carve the filling to replicate natural anatomy for a better function and aesthetics.
-The duration of your composite filling appointment at Essex Family Dental will depend on the extent of damage in need of repair and the number of teeth that are intended for the treatment.
+The duration of your composite filling appointment at Essex Family Dental will depend on the extent of damage in need of repair and the number of teeth that are intended for dental filling treatment.

-If you have any questions or would like to schedule a regular dental check-up, please reach to out us at Essex Family Dental.
+If you have any questions or would like to schedule a regular dental check-up, please reach out to us at Essex Family Dental.
 Our team of excellent dental professionals are here to assist you in your journey to better oral and overall health.